ExpandedPossibilities/fwatch/README.md

 systems. `canonicalpath()` does not treat these specially and will remove one of the slashes.

+fwatch may fail to notice that a parent directory is renamed, but will reacquire a reference to the correct file should the file itself be deleted or renamed.

 Please report additional bugs to fwatch_bugs@expandedpossibilities.com